chuk-chuk/robot-wars/README.md

 User types input on the start of the program by entering a string with new lines and given spaces.

-Due to the time given, a validation isn't implemented at the moment, meaning there is no check around the info a user attempts to submit.
+Due to the given time frame, a validation unit isn't implemented at the moment, meaning there is no check around the info a user attempts to submit.

 Tests are covering all happy paths with various scenarios when testing a game logic.

 ## Improvements

-- Implement validation of an input.
+- Implement validation of an input
-- Interactive prompt questionnaire: perhaps one of the npm modules(inquirer).
+- Interactive prompt questionnaire: perhaps one of the npm modules(inquirer)
-- Raising server errors when rules validations found
+- Raising server errors when rules violations found
-- Prevent robots moves into coordinates taken by other robots in the game.
+- Prevent robots moves into coordinates taken by other robots in the game
-- Wrapping index.js into try/catch block to handle server errors on the start of the app.
+- Wrapping index.js into try/catch block to handle server errors on the start of the app